The place where celebrities & corporations come to learn how to ride a motorcycle.

 If you are going to use one of our training motorcycles for the course, you must be able to place both of your feet on the ground when sitting on our training motorcycles.
 You should be at least 5 feet tall or have a 28 inch inseam.
 If you cannot place both of your feet on the ground, you will not be allowed to take the course for safety reasons.
 (We have a height measurement chart on site).

 Our price for the APBRC is only $139.
-There is a 10% rebate if you successfully completed the BRC1 or the BRC2 LW with us.
+There is a 10% rebate if you successfully completed the BRC1 or the BRC2 LW with RANJ (The Riding Academy of NJ).
 You must show your RANJ MSF BRC1 or RANJ MSF BRC2 LW Completion Card the day of the riding session to get the rebate.
 The rebate will be refunded on your credit card after completing the course.
 Rebates can only be made through your original payment method.

 APBRC classes will be posted periodically on our Course Schedule page.
-Just click on the class and register online with a credit card.
+Just click on the class and register online with a credit card or PayPal.
 If you want a private APBRC, email us at RidingAcademy1@aol.com.

-Click here to READ OUR CANCELLATIONS & REFUNDS POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.
+Click here to READ OUR REFUND POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.

 WAITLIST

 Because of our reputation, there is a very high demand for our classes.
 Our classes sell out very quickly.
 We sell out our classes before any other motorcycle school in the State.
 If a class is sold out, you can get on the Waiting List for that class.
 Just go through the process of registering for the class, even though it is sold out.
 It will tell you there are no seats left and ask you if you want to join the Waitlist.
 Join the Waitlist.
-If we get a cancellation for that class, an email is automatically sent to the first person on the Waitlist.
+You will receive a confirmation email from Eventbrite (our registration platform) that you are on the Waitlist.
+If we get a cancellation for that class, an email is automatically sent from Eventbrite to the first person on the Waitlist.
 That person has one day to register for the class.
-If the person doesn't register for the class after one day, another email is automatically sent to the next person on the Waitlist.
+If the person doesn't register for the class after one day, another email is automatically sent from Eventbrite to the next person on the Waitlist.
 There is no Waitlist for future classes.
 There are only Waitlists for Sold Out classes posted on the Course Schedule page of our website.

 If you want to order a Gift Certificate for the APBRC for someone, click here.